barriosjorge/gmt_docs/src/installation.rst

   4.3 At the prompt, select the 'install' option

+  4.4 Press the <Tab> key.
+In the append entries, set the following:

+  * **gmt.tz** sets the system timezone (provided by /usr/share/zoneinfo)

+  * **gmt.ecat** sets the interface used by EtherCAT, keep the provided default.

-  4.4 Wait until the installation completes
+  4.5 Wait until the installation completes

 The system will eventually reboot itself.
 Remove the USB drive or select the 'local' option.